RecList/evalRS-CIKM-2022/README.md

 python submission.py
 ```

-This first rul will also download the dataset for you (and it won't download it next).
+This first run will also download the dataset for you (and it won't download it again next again unless you specify `force_download=True` when instantiating the ChallengeDataset class).
 The code
-runs a random model baseline, computes your score and sent them to the leaderboard.
+runs a random model baseline, computes the score and sent them to the leaderboard.
 Click [here](https://reclist.io/cikm2022-cup/leaderboard.html) to see the leaderboard!
 It should look like this:

 ![https://reclist.io/cikm2022-cup/leaderboard.html](images/leaderboard.png)